irfandeen/tp/docs/DeveloperGuide.md

 ### Edit an internship application
+The diagram below illustrates the classes involved and the sequence of method calls involved in processing an `edit` command:
 ![Sequence diagram of edit command](diagrams/sequence-diagrams/edit-sequence.png)

+The `EditCommand` is responsible for modifying an existing internship application in the application list.
+After parsing is completed and the command is instantiated, `EditCommand` proceeds to execute by retrieving the application at the specified index.
+During execution, it checks:
+* Whether the `index` is valid (within bounds of the application list)
+* Whether at least one editable field (e.g., company name, job title, status, date) has been provided

+If no field is provided for update, or the provided field is same as the existing, an error is thrown to indicate a no-op command.

+To apply the edit, a new `InternshipApplication` object is constructed using the updated values, and this new instance replaces the original application in the model.
+Before replacement, the model performs a duplicate check—if the new application already exists in the list (based on key fields), the command is rejected as a duplicate.

 ### Delete an internship application
+The diagram below illustrates the classes involved and the sequence of method calls involved in processing an `delete` command:
 ![Sequence diagram of delete command](diagrams/sequence-diagrams/delete-sequence.png)
 ### List all internship applications
 ![Sequence diagram of list command](diagrams/sequence-diagrams/list-sequence.png)